An Efficient Hybrid Heuristic for the Transmission Expansion Planning under Uncertainty: Computational experiments

 \subsection{Benchmark instances}

-To evaluate our methods, we adopted a few systems from the power grid library for OPF (PGLib-OPF) \citep{babaeinejadsarookolaee2019power} and the California test system (CATS) \citep{taylor2024cats}.
+To evaluate our methods, we adopted a few systems from the power grid library for OPF (PGLib-OPF) \citep{babaeinejadsarookolaee2019power} and the California test system \citep{taylor2024cats}.
 For the deterministic case, we adapted the PGLib-OPF systems as follows.
 For each transmission line in the original instance, we created two candidate lines with identical electrical parameters.
 Although identical, the two candidate lines represent different investment decisions.
 Existing lines with zero reactance were removed.
-Both demands and generation capacities (lower and upper bounds) were doubled to scale system size.
-The cost of each candidate line was defined as ${\scriptstyle 10^4/3.0}$ times its reactance.
-Value $10^4$ is a scaling factor to bring investment costs closer to the magnitude of generation costs.
+Both demands and generation capacities (lower and upper bounds) were doubled to scale system size. \blue{The costs of candidate transmission lines were computed as described in \cite{musselman2025climate}, using cost estimates reported in \cite{MISO2024TransmissionCostGuide}.
+Generation costs were adjusted for inflation and expressed in 2024 USD.
+Moreover, random values from the set $\{0.00, 0.02, ..., 0.09, 0.10\}$ were assigned to break symmetry among candidate transmission lines corresponding to the same existing line.}

-To construct multi-scenario instances, we extended the PGLib-OPF systems using parameters from the CATS.
+To construct multi-scenario instances, we extended the PGLib-OPF systems using parameters from the CATS \blue{dataset}.
 First, renewable generators were designated by iteratively selecting generators whose capacity deviated least from the average renewable generation capacity in the CATS base case.
-One generator was selected per iteration until the cumulative capacity of the newly assigned renewable generators, relative to total generation in the base system, reached the same proportion as in the CATS base case.
+One generator was selected per iteration until the cumulative capacity of the newly assigned renewable generators, relative to \blue{the} total generation in the \blue{PGLib-OPF} system, reached the same proportion as in the CATS base case.
 Second, we generated multiple scenarios with varying renewable capacities and demands.
-Specifically, for each CATS scenario, generator capacities in the PGLib-OPF base system were scaled according to the ratio of renewable generation with respect to the total generation in that scenario.
+Specifically, for each CATS scenario, generator capacities in the PGLib-OPF system were scaled according to the ratio of renewable generation with respect to the total generation in that scenario.
 All procedures involving generator capacities were applied separately for solar and wind renewable sources.
 Next, we scaled the demands so that total demand-to-generation ratio matches that of the corresponding CATS scenario.

+Out of the $365\times24=8760$ hourly scenarios in CATS, the ones representing days March 20th, June 20th, September 22nd, and December 21st \blue{(representing one day for each season)} were extracted (\blue{yielding} a total of $4\times24=96$ hourly scenarios) each with probability $p_w$. \blue{Although investment decisions are static, these scenarios allow operational decisions to represent different operating conditions throughout the year.
+The criteria for selecting representative days are simple and practically motivated.}